Eventpro24/EventPro/README.md

 ## Outdoor Experiments
 We adopt a commercial delivery drone and conduct real-world experiments in a test field.
 This drone is manufactured by a company specializing in daily and city-wide instant delivery services.
 The drone features six propellers attached to brushless motors and is controlled by a PX4 flight controller.
 An event camera was positioned on a ground-based bracket to capture the drone in flight.

+## Code
+Code will be made publicly available before publication.